Dr. Karma Guindon & Associates

 It's important to note that trauma, whatever the source, is not an event.
 Trauma is the term used to describe how the body processes an experience.
 "Trauma refers to an event stored in aloneness rather than within a safe connection" (Dr. Becky Kennedy).

 Each person is impacted by traumatic stress differently, however our bodies respond to traumatic stress in mostly predictable ways.
-These responses begin to change the way the brain works at the brain stem level (see this video on Deep Brain Reorienting or check out this website for more information) creating a cycle of overwhelm, anxiety, depression, and fear that greatly affect a person's sense of self and others, their relationships, and their quality of life long after the neglectful, abusive, or other overwhelming experiences have ended.
+These responses begin to change the way the brain works at the brain stem level creating a cycle of overwhelm, anxiety, depression, and fear that greatly affect a person's sense of self and others, their relationships, and their quality of life long after the neglectful, abusive, or other overwhelming experiences have ended.
 Mental health and relationship problems are often a result of unhealed trauma wounding.

-Symptoms of trauma wounding include: negative beliefs about self such as "I'm worthless/bad/alone/helpless...", feeling numb, feeling spacey, lacking joy, few or no memories, black-and-white thinking, avoidance, frequent intense emotions, hypervigilance, mistrust, loneliness, insomnia, unexplained fatigue, rage, insecurity, unexplained physical pain, feeling sad a lot, feeling scared or nervous a lot, difficulty focusing or concentrating, feeling unmotivated, addiction, sleeping too much or too little, low energy, lots of conflict, addiction, difficulties holding down a job or participating in school, difficulty developing or maintaining close relationships, or repeating the same problem patterns over and over again.
+Symptoms of trauma wounding include: negative beliefs about self such as "I'm worthless/bad/alone/helpless...", feeling numb, feeling spacey, lacking joy, few or no memories from childhood, black-and-white thinking, avoidance, frequent intense emotions, hypervigilance, mistrust, loneliness, insomnia, unexplained fatigue, rage, insecurity, unexplained physical pain, feeling sad a lot, feeling scared or nervous a lot, difficulty focusing or concentrating, feeling stuck, feeling unmotivated, sleeping too much or too little, low energy, lots of conflict, addiction and substance use, difficulties holding down a job or participating in school, difficulty developing or maintaining close relationships, or repeating the same problem patterns over and over again.
 Anxiety, depression, borderline personality disorder, ADHD, and other mental health diagnoses are often caused by unresolved trauma.

-Unresolved trauma wounding, including ongoing and overwhelming stressful experiences in the past and present, requires specialized therapy to heal the trauma wounds.
+Unhealed trauma requires specialized therapy to heal the wound(s).
 Trauma therapy can't change the past, but it can heal the wounds, symptoms, and problems caused by trauma.
 EMDR is the preferred therapy for healing trauma, according to most trauma experts.
 Deep Brain Reorienting is emerging as a promising trauma treatment, too.

 For more information on the various sources of trauma, you can search for information on "attachment trauma", "complex ptsd", Gabor Mate, Janina Fisher, Bessel van der Kolk , and Frank Corrigan.